A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Methodology

 An important aspect of our algorithm is the use of \emph{gradient descent} instead of discrete maximization.
-While traditional GP-UCB methodologies typically select the next action by maximizing the acquisition function over a finite set of points $\mathcal{S}$, our approach updates the next point by following the gradient of $\mathcal{H}_{i}'(V_i) $ in \eqref{eq: Hprime}.
-This makes the algorithm more suitable for a practical setting where the agents sample and move in a dense environment $Q$.
+While traditional GP-UCB methodologies \cite{srinivas2012} typically select the next action by maximizing the acquisition function over a set of points $\mathcal{S}$, our approach updates the next point by following the gradient of $\mathcal{H}_{i}'(V_i) $ in \eqref{eq: Hprime}.
+This makes the algorithm more suitable for our setting, where the robots sample and move along continuous trajectories in a dense environment $Q$.

-In classical GP-UCB, the exploration term is the posterior variance at the query point.
-This variance is equal to the observation noise variance at any previously sampled location and, for typical kernels, remains nearly flat in its immediate neighborhood.
-Consequently, a gradient-based update initiated from such a point receives little informative signal from the exploration term: while the gradient may not be exactly zero, it provides limited guidance toward promising unexplored regions.
-In our formulation, the variance term is defined as the posterior variance at each point weighted by its distance from the centroid, and integrated over the entire region $V_i$, rather than being determined solely by the variance at the agent’s exact location.
+In classical GP-UCB, the exploration term is the posterior variance at the query point, which is equal to the observation noise variance at any previously sampled location and, for typical kernels, remains nearly flat in its immediate neighborhood.
+By contrast, in our formulation, the variance term is defined as the posterior variance at each point weighted by its distance from the centroid, and integrated over the entire region $V_i$, rather than being determined solely by the variance at the agent’s exact location.
 Consequently, this term does not vanish at the agent’s current position nor in its immediate neighborhood.
-In fact, its minimum is attained at locations surrounded by the highest values in the variance of the underlying function, causing the gradient to naturally point toward such regions.
 This integrated formulation ensures a nonzero gradient that consistently directs the search toward areas of higher variance.
 As a result, gradient descent can effectively steer the agent toward informative regions without resorting to a discrete search, while still maintaining the exploration-exploitation balance fundamental to GP-UCB.

 [1][1]{\Statex }